 For Zing and I it wouldn’t exactly be the first time, though it was far from a regular occurrence, but we quickly decided to go with the flow (after all, we were just a couple of dumb freshmen and Stenley was practically an upper-classman).
-And so, while sampling some of the hybrid Kentucky bluegrass/California sinsemilla on which Carl Spackler might’ve just played 36 holes, and cannonball-ing¹ it with some Dixie beers, we began our essential Guess Who listening session, starting off with the killer opening track, ‘These Eyes,’ a crooning classic later to have an only slightly less famous rendition by Evan in “Superbad.”² That was followed by ‘Laughing’ and ‘Undun’ (yes, that’s the correct spelling), two more impeccable pop-rock creations (the bitching flute solo midway through the latter really started to get things going).
+And so, while sampling some of the hybrid Kentucky bluegrass/California sinsemilla on which Carl Spackler might’ve just played 36 holes, and cannonball-ing¹ it with some local Dixie beers, we began our essential Guess Who listening session, starting off with the killer opening track, ‘These Eyes,’ a crooning classic later to have an only slightly less famous rendition by Evan in “Superbad.”² That was followed by ‘Laughing’ and ‘Undun’ (yes, that’s the correct spelling), two more impeccable pop-rock creations (the bitching flute solo midway through the latter, enough to make Ron Burgundy jealous, really started to get things going).
 Then, with the effects of the wacky tobaccy beginning to take firm hold of us, Stenley announced, “Okay, this is where it starts rocking.”
 And with that, the pounding drum intro of ‘No Time’ kicked in.
 Good God, what a song.
 Bachman would describe it as “Our country-rock one.
 Me and Burton were trying to be like Neil Young and Stephen Stills.”
 Personally, I would call it a virtually perfect tune: the driving guitar line, the lush, ringing harmonies, the chugging bass, and (starting at 2:48), Cummings’ raw, raspy and unrivaled ad-libbing.
 I can’t think of another singer in the annals of rock (except, perhaps, Bob Seger) whose scratchy scatting could possibly measure up.